 - Salary expenditures exceeding 100% of the salary budget.

 - Salary over-runs due to permanent commitments that are not base-funded

 A process whereby each ARSP’s prior year expenditures from general use funds are compared to budget allocations, and funds are added or subtracted from the current year.

 Except for extraordinary circumstances, any unspent GU funds from 003 or 099 can be carried forward to the next year – and any over-spent amounts will need to be covered with funding from the next year.
-The carry forward calculation is made by analyzing the GU salaries, OOE and fringe expenditures compared to the allocation total as adjusted for budget transfers.
-The net amount of unspent funds will be returned to the dean/vice provost who has oversight responsibility for the cost centers.
+The net amount of unspent funds will be returned to a cost center (15159XX) that belongs to a central ARSP.
 The practice among the various deans and vice provosts “to settle up” under-spending or over-spending at the departmental level varies.
 Therefore, individual departments need to make prior arrangements within the administrative structure for carry forward of unspent amounts.

 For other General Use funds:

-09x – Differential tuition balances are carried forward to the unit which earned the monies.
+09x – Differential tuition balances are carried forward to a cost center (15159XX) that belongs to a central ARSP.
 The carry forward for these funds is based on the amount carried into the prior year carry; plus cash receipts in the prior year; minus expenditures made in the prior year.